-- The limited warranty for the product extends for ONE (1) year beginning on the date of purchase of the product.
-The remaining warranty period for the unit being repaired or replaced shall be determined by presentation of the original sales receipt for the purchase of the unit. - The limited warranty extends only to the original purchaser of the product and is not assignable or transferable to any subsequent purchaser/end user. - This warranty is good only to the original purchaser of the product during the warranty period as long as it is in the U.S., including Alaska, Hawaii, U.S. Territories, and all Canadian Provinces. - 4.
+- 1. The limited warranty for the product extends for ONE (1) year beginning on the date of purchase of the product. - The limited warranty extends only to the original purchaser of the product and is not assignable or transferable to any subsequent purchaser/end user. - This warranty is good only to the original purchaser of the product during the warranty period, but limited to certain countries if specified. - 4.
 The external housing and cosmetic parts shall be free of defects at the time of shipment and, therefore, shall not be covered under these limited warranty terms. - 5.
 Upon request from LG, the consumer must provide acceptable information to prove the date of purchase. - 6.
 The customer shall bear the cost of shipping the product to the Customer Service Department of LG.
 LG shall bear the cost of shipping the product back to the consumer after the completion of service under this limited warranty.